What Is a Concentration at an American College?

 What Are Some Examples of Concentrations?

-The concentrations offered within majors differ between US universities and colleges, so keep this in mind when choosing where you apply.
-Some institutions may have unique concentrations that cannot be found at other universities.
+Specializations available within majors differ between US universities and colleges, so keep this in mind when choosing where you apply.
+Some institutions may have unique offerings that cannot be found at other universities.

 Here are some examples of concentrations available under different majors: